MeteoSwiss/opendata/README.md

 ℹ️ **Priority** columns below show the planned order in which the datasets/collections become available. **Planning** can be adjusted on an ongoing basis.

-If the **file metadata** is not contained in the Open Data files themselves, they are provided as ‘Assets’ at the level of the corresponding Dataset/Collection.
-All point measurement datasets are available together with three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`.
+ℹ️ **File metadata:** All point measurement datasets/collections have three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`.
+They are provided as ‘assets’ to the corresponding dataset/collection (not at the level of each individual ‘item‘/station.

 <br>